Unit 1 - Practice Quiz

 41 What is the role of a Build Tool like Maven or Gradle?

-B. To automate the creation of executable applications from source code
+A. To automate the creation of executable applications from source code

-C. To design the user interface
+C. To write the code

-D. To manage the database
+D. To design the user interface

 42 Which is a characteristic of a High-Performing DevOps team?